Cody-j-w/atlas-web_back_end/README.md

 A collection of commands that can be used to read and write data in NoSQL databases - particularly MongoDB, in this case

+## pagination

+A collection of functions, methods, and scripts that can be used to paginate large sets of data for easier consumption